Musa al-Gharbi is a Paul F. Lazarsfeld Fellow in Sociology at Columbia University, and the Director of Communications at Heterodox Academy.

 Do conservatives need “safe spaces” and protection from “microaggressions?”
 I don’t think we need to treat the right with kid gloves.
 It’s fine to be skeptical or even highly critical of conservatives.
 However, we must be willing to turn our critical lenses on assumptions we hold dear, and work we are predisposed to support, as well.
 We need to be alive to the possibility that we may be wrong, deeply wrong – that our preferred solutions may not work in certain instances — and that conservatives or libertarians and others may have something to add to enrich our understandings of social problems and their possible solutions.
 We need to engage the arguments of conservatives and libertarians rather than dismissing them out of hand – with an open mind, intellectual charity and good faith.

 And of course, as it relates to questions about hiring and promotion, what should matter most is the research quality.
 The academy need not reach 100% parity with the broader public in ideological representation.
-Indeed, any particular ratio would be arbitrary.
+Indeed, any particular target ratio would be arbitrary.
 But we clearly need more ideological diversity than we currently have.
 And we need to take a sober look at the institutional and cultural barriers conservatives face and ask if they are truly consistent with our values – be it as scholars or as progressives.

 There is a certain historical irony here as well: the left was able to dominate campuses largely due to bipartisan protections that were put in place following the McCarthy inquisitions and the civil rights movement – explicitly to protect leftists and minorities from academic persecution or discrimination and to ensure our research was institutionally supported.